Service pages are part of the Services feature and might not be

-- Service name: Change the service name.
+- Name: Change the service name.
 This value defaults to the name discovered by Chronosphere Observability Platform.

 - Parent team: Set a team to own the service.